Welcome to the Alternate Economy: Plot

-Back in 1950, Loy and Donatello meet a park to momentarily see their kids play.
-Donatello's son, Josto (Jason Schwartzman), almost gets into a fight with some of Loy's criminal partners.
+Back in 1950, Loy and Donatello meet in a park to see their kids play.
+Donatello's son, Josto (Jason Schwartzman), almost gets into a fight with some of Loy's henchmen.
 As they drive back, Donatello reprimands Josto for his attitude, also informing him that his brother Gaetano is coming over to visit.
-During a stop sign, Donatello's henchmen are alarmed by a possible attack, but turns out to be false.
-Donatello appears to have a heart attack, although this turns out to be just for a fart.
-However, he is accidentally shot in the jugular by a bunch of kids with a BB gun.
+While waiting at a stop sign, Donatello's henchmen are alarmed by a possible attack, but it turns out to be a false alarm.
+Donatello appears to have a heart attack, although this turns out to be nothing but an enormous fart.
+However, he is accidentally shot in the jugular by a kid with a BB gun.
 Josto and his henchmen hurriedly take him to the nearest private hospital.
-However, the director, Dr. David Harvard (Stephen Spencer), refuses to help due to their Italian heritage and orders them to leave.
-They are forced to take him to the public hospital St. Bartholomew's, while Josto threatens Harvard for his negligence.
+However, the director, Dr. David Harvard (Stephen Spencer), refuses to help them due to their Italian heritage and orders them to leave.
+The Faddas are forced to take Donatello to the public hospital, St. Bartholomew's, while Josto threatens Harvard for his negligence.

 Loy and his consigliere, Doctor Senator (Glynn Turman), meet with a powerful banker to propose an investment idea: credit cards.
-The banker refuses to invest on the idea, feeling that his customers won't be interested.
-At St. Bartholomew's, Josto is informed that Donatello is in critical but stable condition.
+The banker refuses to invest in the idea, feeling that his customers won't be interested.
+At St. Bartholomew's, Josto is informed that Donatello is in a critical but stable condition.
 He meets a nurse, Oraetta Mayflower (Jessie Buckley), and they bond by using drugs.
-Josto laments that he does not like seeing Donatello like that and asks her to take care of him.
+Josto asks her to take care of his father.
 Later, with guards sleeping, Oraetta visits Donatello and injects him with morphine, killing him and stealing his ring.

-Ethelrida finds that her mixed-race parents, both running funeral holmes, have been talking with Loy for the past days.
-That night, as she sits outside her house, she is joined by her father Thurman (Andrew Bird).
-Thurman explains that he met with Loy for help in money problems, having accepted a large loan from Loy which he is unable to repay.
+Ethelrida finds that her mixed-race parents, who run a funeral home, have been talking with Loy for the past few days.
+That night, as she sits outside her house, she is joined by her father Thurman (Andrew Bird), who explains that he had accepted a large loan from Loy to solve his money problems and is unable to repay.
 As they go inside, Oraetta is revealed to have been watching them from her apartment across the street.